Curbside Pickup Procedures

-- Sending notices via phone/TNS is not recommended.
+- Sending notices via phone/TNS is not recommended if pickups must be scheduled.
 Those notices do not relay information to patrons about scheduling pickup

 - Submit a help desk ticket if you’ll be sending hold pickup notices from Sierra and want to adjust the text that appears on pickup notices

 Libraries may allow returns in an enclosed receptacle.
 Ensure that items have been quarantined for 72 hours before check-in, then check in items that arrive via courier or are returned by patrons as usual.